-- Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - Enter 5060 for UDP Port, since UDP port 5060 is used to listen for signaling traffic from Clearcom in the sample configuration. - Click Finish.
+- Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - Enter 5060 for UDP Port, since this is the protocol and port used by the Avaya SBCE to listen to the service provider's SIP traffic. - Click Finish.

-7.7.
+7.6.
 Server Interworking